Winter in Connecticut used to be brutal.

 Hiking Connecticut Trails in December

-On a sunny, not too cold day, wandering through the winter woods is a splendid way to enjoy a December afternoon.
+On a sunny, not too cold day, wandering through the winter woods is a splendid way to pass an afternoon.

-While the fall foliage has long ago fallen by December, the bugs are all dead, so you can hike unencumbered by bug spray.
+While the fall foliage is long gone in the winter, the bugs are all dead, so you can hike unencumbered by bug spray.
+And bare trees mean better views of the surrounding winter wonderland.

-Some of the top Connecticut hiking trails that are especially beautiful in December include trails that pass waterfalls.
+Some of the top Connecticut hiking trails that are especially beautiful in the winter include those that pass waterfalls.
 If the temperatures are at or below freezing, seeing frozen waterfalls is worth the hike.

 A few options to see frozen waterfalls include: